Why it Matters for Flying

 Unstable Air

-4 Key Characteristics
+4 Characteristics of Unstable Air

 Good Visibility

-In contrast, unstable air provides better visibility.
+Unstable air provides better visibility.

 Vertical mixing disperses pollutants like haze and smog, keeping the air clearer by carrying it away from the ground.
 This mixing helps prevent contaminants from accumulating near the surface, allowing for better air quality and visibility during flight operations.